Prasang41/microservice-quiz-app/README.md

 Endpoints:

-POST /quiz/create → Create a new quiz from available questions.
+POST /quiz/create → Create a new quiz from available questions

-GET /quiz/get/{id} → Retrieve a quiz by its ID.
+GET /quiz/get/{id} → Retrieve a quiz by its ID

-POST /quiz/submit/{id} → Submit answers and return the final score.
+POST /quiz/submit/{id} → Submit answers and return the final score

 🛠️ Technologies

-Spring Boot → For building each microservice.
+Spring Boot → For building each microservice

-REST APIs → Used for inter-service communication.
+REST APIs → For inter-service communication

 🚀 Getting Started
 ✅ Prerequisites

-Java Development Kit (JDK 17+)
+Java Development Kit (JDK 17 or higher)

-Maven (3.6.3+)
+Maven 3.6.3 or higher

 ⚙️ Setup